Applies for all Eurorally events, hereunder EuroRally, FuelRace and future events.

 Participants MUST bring and show their passports for the trip.

-By signing this document, the participant confirms that he/she has read and understood the content of the document, especially that driving is done at the participants own risk.
+By verifying that this document has been read when registering for the rally, the participant confirms that he/she has read and understood the content of the document, especially that driving is done at the participants own risk.
 Furthermore that he/she accepts that Eurorally reserves the right to filming and photographing during the event for use in PR, social media etc.

 Make sure the participant list for your team is correct, and give us feedback as soon as possible if something is wrong.